Investors look beyond the obvious for oil-price winners

 "The sector does not benefit to the extent you might expect," said Ingo Hodea, spokesman for the German road haulers and logistics association DSLV, the 3,000 members of which generate annual sales of 80 billion euros.

-European industrial goods and services stocks .SXNP, which include TNT Express TNTE.AS and Deutsche Post (DPWGn.DE), are down 2 percent since early 2014, reflecting that it's their clients that enjoy the most benefit.
+European industrial goods and services stocks, which include TNT Express and Deutsche Post, are down 2 percent since early 2014, reflecting that it's their clients that enjoy the most benefit.

 Most chemicals groups, too, are forced to pass on lower prices to customers, Metzler Capital Markets analyst Lars Hettche said.